bonitasoft/bonita-doc/md/rest-api-overview.md

   For example, if word-based search is enabled, `s=Valid` returns matches containing the string "valid" at the start of any word in the attribute value word, such as "Valid address", "Not a valid address", and "Validated request" but not "Invalid request".
   If word-based search is disabled, `s=Valid` returns matches containing the string "valid" at the start of the attribute value, such as "Valid address" or "Validated request" but not "Not a valid address" or "Invalid request".

+### Walk-through: how to start a case using the REST API
+#### Install `curl` command line tool
+`curl` is available on Linux OS and it transfers data from or to a server with various protocols such as HTTP and HTTPS.

+    $ sudo apt install curl

+NOTE: this is to be done only once.

+#### Deploy a process
+- Start a studio
+- Make sure the current organization contains a User with username `walter.bates` and password `bpm`
+- Create a new `Registration` process
+- Configure the process so that `walter.bates` will be able to start it
+- Click on the Run button

+#### Login

+    $ curl -v -c saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/loginservice' \
+    --header 'Content-Type: application/x-www-form-urlencoded; charset=utf-8' -O /dev/null \
+    -d 'username=walter.bates&password=bpm&redirect=false&redirectURL='
+The above `curl` command saved the cookies on the disk, in the `saved_cookies.txt` file.
+The cookies file must be reused with the REST API calls (HTTP requests) in order to provide session information.
+The value of X-Bonita-API-Token cookie must be passed also in the header of the subsequent REST API calls, when any of the POST, PUT or DELETE HTTP method is used.

+The content of the cookies file is below:

+    $ cat saved_cookies.txt

+    localhost	FALSE	/bonita/	FALSE	0	bonita.tenant	1
+    #HttpOnly_localhost	FALSE	/bonita/	FALSE	0	JSESSIONID	9F9665280B367259AC421378B69C3244
+    localhost	FALSE	/	FALSE	0	X-Bonita-API-Token	2f86dcab-9b54-45e6-8eb1-f82c2a2f8e25

+#### List installed process definitions

+    $ curl -b saved_cookies.txt -X GET --url 'http://localhost:8080/bonita/API/bpm/process?c=10&p=0'
+    [
+      {
+        "id": "6090246829515228480",
+        "displayDescription": "Enable the user to request to be registered and the validator to review the request.", "deploymentDate": "2017-06-08 14:36:27.520",
+        "description": "Enable the user to request to be registered and the validator to review the request.", "activationState": "ENABLED",
+        "name": "Registration",
+        "deployedBy": "4",
+        "displayName": "Registration",
+        "actorinitiatorid": "102",
+        "last_update_date": "2017-06-08 14:36:27.673",
+        "configurationState": "RESOLVED",
+        "version": "743.01"
+      }
+    ]

+The response shows that there is 1 process definition installed.
+The `Registration` process has a process definition id equal to `6090246829515228480`

+#### Instantiate one case of the `Registration` process

+    $  curl -b saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/API/bpm/case' \
+    --header 'Content-Type: application/json' \
+    --header 'X-Bonita-API-Token: 2f86dcab-9b54-45e6-8eb1-f82c2a2f8e25' \
+    -d '{"processDefinitionId":"6090246829515228480"}'
+    {
+      "id": "1003",
+      "end_date": "",
+      "startedBySubstitute": "4",
+      "start": "2017-06-08 14:40:35.272",
+      "state": "started",
+      "rootCaseId": "1003",
+      "started_by": "4",
+      "processDefinitionId": "6090246829515228480",
+      "last_update_date": "2017-06-08 14:40:35.272"
+    }

+#### Logout

+    $ curl -b saved_cookies.txt -X GET --url 'http://localhost:8080/bonita/logoutservice?redirect=false'

+#### Troubleshooting
+##### HTTP/1.1 401 Unauthorized
+If the HTTP response's status is `401 Unauthorized`:
+ - make sure that the cookies have been transfered with the call
+ - make sure that the cookies transfered are the ones generated during the last sucessfull login call
+ - if one of the PUT, DELETE or POST method is used, make sure that the `X-Bonita-API-Token` header is included
+ - if the X-Bonita-API-Token header is included, make sure that the value is the same as the one of the cookie generated during the last login
+ - Maybe a logout was issued or the session has expired; try to log in again, and re run the request with the new cookies and the new value for the `X-Bonita-API-Token` header.